-Comments on this filing were due on or before September 9, 2016, and were filed by the New York ISO ("NYISO"), New York State Public Service Commission ("NYPSC"), City of New York and Multiple Intervenors, and Indicated NYTOs29 (collectively, "New York Commenters").
-Doc-less interventions were filed by Brookfield, ConEd, Dominion, Emera Energy Services, Entergy, Eversource, Exelon, LIPA, National Grid, NESCOE, NRG, and Roseton Generating.
+New York and Multiple Intervenors, and Indicated NYTOs39 (collectively, "New York Commenters").
+Docless interventions were filed by Brookfield, ConEd, Dominion, Emera Energy Services, Entergy, Eversource, Exelon, LIPA, National Grid, NESCOE, NRG, and Roseton Generating.
 Answers to the New York Commenters were filed by NEPOOL, the ISO, IPPNY/NEPGA, NRG, and Roseton.
 On October 6, Indicated NYTOs answered the NRG and Roseton Answers, reiterating and with support for its request that the FERC delay the effective date of the FCM Enhancements.
 On October 12, NYISO answered the protests stating that the answers "overstate the progress that the NYISO and its stakeholders have made towards resolving the issues raised", the requested deferral is consistent with open and efficient competitive markets, and the FERC has the authority to grant the requested deferral.
-This matter is pending before the FERC.
-If you have any questions concerning this proceeding, please contact Sebastian Lombardi (860-275-0663; slombardi@daypitney.com).
+On October 14, the NYPSC filed an answer supporting the NYISO's October 12 answer.